microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 Do not use an InfoBar control to confirm or respond directly to a user action, for time-sensitive alerts, or for non-essential messages.

-### Remarks
+## Remarks
-Use an InfoBar that dismiss via the user or when the status is resolved for scenarios that **directly** impact app perception or experience ⚠
+Use an InfoBar that dismisses via the user or when the status is resolved for scenarios that **directly** impact app perception or experience ⚠

 - Internet connectivity lost
 - Error while saving a document when triggered automatically, not related to specific user action